crgeary/wp-jamstack-deployments/README.md

 ## Running Code Before & After Webhooks

-You can run code before or after you fire the webhook using the following actions:
+You can run code directly before or after you fire the webhook using the following actions:

 * Before: `jamstack_deployments_before_fire_webhook`
 * After: `jamstack_deployments_after_fire_webhook`